eloritzkovitz/SnapChef-Server/docs/architecture.md

 3. **Controller** processes the request, interacts with **Models** and **Services/Utils** as needed.
 4. **Model** handles database operations (CRUD) via Mongoose.
 5. **Controller** sends a response back to the client.
+6. **WebSocket events** are emitted by controllers to push real-time updates (e.g., notifications, stats) to connected clients.

 ## Third-party Integrations